Poppys Wild Kitchen

 • Preheat oven to 375 degrees.

-• Mix blackberries in a bowl with maple syrup, arrowroot, salt, cinnamon, and lemon juice.
+• Mix 1 ½ cups fresh blackberries in a bowl with ¼ cup maple syrup, 1 TB arrowroot, ⅛ tsp. salt, ¼ tsp. cinnamon, and1 tsp. lemon juice.
 Mash a few berries to release juice.
 Stir well to dissolve the arrowroot.
 Spoon blackberry mixture into a small baking dish approximately 5x7 inches or 6 inches round.

-• Mix together gluten-free flour, almond flour, coconut sugar, shredded coconut, salt, and coconut oil.
+• Mix together 2 TB gluten-free or all-purpose flour, ¼ cup almond flour, 2 TB coconut sugar, 2 TB shredded coconut, 1/16 tsp. salt, and 2 TB coconut oil.
 Squeeze the topping firmly in your hands and crumble it over the fruit.
-Arrange chopped macadamia nuts on top.
+Arrange 2 TB coarsely chopped macadamia nuts on top.

 Bake